kemsky/creality-k1-max-xy-rails-mod/README.md

 [Washers 0.3mm (Affiliate)](https://s.click.aliexpress.com/e/_DEptgHN)

-There are two versions of toolhead:
-- rails only
-- rails reinforced with 20x10 aluminium pipe (or 20x5 mm carbon board + 20x5 mm aluminum board).

 **You must use camera mount from this mod, it is 8mm lower than original.**

 **This mod changes print area depending on options you select, beware.**